Latent Denoising Improves Visual Alignment in Large Multimodal Models: Experiments

 \textbf{Noise conditioning.} Removing the noise-level embedding ($\tau$-embed) degrades performance across all benchmarks, with the largest drops on OCRBench ($-1.4$) and robustness metrics ($-1.5$ to $-2.2$), confirming that providing the model with an explicit signal of corruption magnitude is beneficial.
 Increasing the number of conditioning bins from 8 to 16 yields no improvement, suggesting that coarse discretization is sufficient.

-\textbf{Gaussian noise parameters.} Figure~\ref{fig:ablation_gaussian} shows sweeps over $\tau_\mathrm{max}$ (interpolation strength) and $\sigma$ (noise variance).
+\textbf{Gaussian noise parameters.} \looseness=-1 Figure~\ref{fig:ablation_gaussian} shows sweeps over $\tau_\mathrm{max}$ (interpolation strength) and $\sigma$ (noise variance).
 Both parameters exhibit an inverted-U pattern: the default values ($\tau_\mathrm{max}\!=\!0.15$, $\sigma\!=\!1.0$) are near-optimal, with both insufficient and excessive noise being detrimental.
 Too little noise ($\tau_\mathrm{max}\!=\!0.07$) provides too weak a denoising signal for the model to learn meaningful recovery, while too much ($\tau_\mathrm{max}\!=\!0.30$) overwhelms the recovery task.
 Notably, the method tolerates a $4\times$ range in both $\sigma$ and $\tau_\mathrm{max}$ without catastrophic failure.
-We expect that scaling to larger training datasets may shift the optimal noise level upward, as more data would support learning from stronger corruption signals.